 If you are unable to attend, email your unit coordinator and request another time to review your paper.

-For semester 1 2020 final exams, all students who were offshore were given access to an online review session.
-Those who were unable to attend the review session could contact the faculty to request a further review session.
-The process and contact details for the exam paper review were emailed to students or published in Canvas.
-It is likely the same process will apply for semester 2 2020 final exams.
+All students who sat an exam online will be given access to an online review session.
+Those who are unable to attend the review session could contact the faculty to request a further review session.
+The process and contact details for the exam paper review are emailed to students or published in Canvas.

 If you are a Business School student, you may also submit a ‘file note’ as a stage 1 appeal to request general feedback to understand your performance on an exam.
 Based on the response to your file note, you may consider a further appeal.

 The University doesn’t allow review of multiple-choice questions, in order to reduce the risk of exam questions being shared.
 If you have concerns about not getting access to your multiple-choice exam script, contact your faculty’s Associate Dean of Education.
 For further feedback on your exam paper or to better understand areas for improvement, contact your unit coordinator.